brobertsaz/railscrm/README.md

 Form Creation - Select the fields that you want your form to have.
 At this time we do not have the ability to add a custom field so WYSIWYG.
 After selecting the fields, click "Generate Form" and this will bring you to the generated form code.
 Copy and paste this code on your website.

-**UPDATE:  The Form creation process is not working correctly and is under repair**

 TODO
 ====